 Interest rates also affect our return on excess cash and investments.
-As of May 2, 2021, we had \$258.2 million of cash and cash equivalents.
+As of August 1, 2021, we had \$262.7 million of cash and cash equivalents.
 A majority of our cash and cash equivalents generate interest income based on prevailing interest rates.
-Interest income, net of reserves, generated by our investments and cash and cash equivalents was not material in the first quarter of fiscal year 2022.
+Interest income, net of reserves, generated by our investments and cash and cash equivalents was not material in the second quarter of fiscal year 2022.
 A significant change in interest rates would impact the amount of interest income generated from our cash and investments.
 It would also impact the market value of our investments.

 Our investments are primarily subject to credit risk.
 Our investment guidelines prescribe credit quality, permissible investments, diversification, and duration restrictions.
 These restrictions are intended to limit risk by restricting our investments to high quality debt instruments with relatively short-term durations.
 Our investment strategy limits investment of new funds and maturing securities to U.S. Treasury, Federal agency securities, high quality money market funds and time deposits with our principal commercial banks.
 Outside of these investment guidelines, we also invest in a limited amount of debt securities in privately held companies that we view as strategic to our business.
 For example, many of these investments are in companies that are enabling the LoRa and LoRaWAN®-based ecosystem.
-We evaluate the credit risk of these investments on a quarterly basis and increased our current credit loss and reserves by \$0.2 million in the first quarter of fiscal year 2022, related to the credit risk on our debt securities investments, resulting in a current expected credit loss reserve balance on our available-for-sale and held-to-maturity debt securities of \$3.6 million as of May 2, 2021.
+We evaluate the credit risk of these investments on a quarterly basis and increased our current credit loss and reserves by \$0.7 million in the six months ended August 1, 2021, related to the credit risk on our debt securities investments, resulting in a current expected credit loss reserve balance on our available-for-sale and held-to-maturity debt securities of \$4.1 million as of August 1, 2021.